ruppinlab/tcga-wgs-kraken-microbial-quant/README.md

 # salzberg-microbial-quant

-Ge at al. bioRxiv 2024 pipeline for identifying and classifying microbial abundances (from e.g. TCGA WGS data) with Bracken added to more accurately quantifiy microbial abundances
+Ge at al. bioRxiv 2024 pipeline for identifying and classifying microbes from human sequencing data (from e.g. TCGA WGS data) with Bracken added to more accurately quantifiy microbial abundances